fstab/docker-mutt/README.md

    docker build -t="fstab/mutt" .
    ```

-5. Run a docker container with that image
+5. Once the configuration is is created _on the host system_, the docker container can be run as follows:

    ```bash
    docker run -v ~/.mutt:/home/mutt -t -i fstab/mutt